b45ch1/algopy/documentation/sphinx/index.rst

 .. note::

-    If you use NumPy version > 1.5 the reverse mode could be rather very if you use broadcasting.
+    If you use NumPy version > 1.5 the reverse mode could be very slow if you use broadcasting.

     Reason: